simonscheider/PlaceLDA/README.md

  - *log_webscraping.txt*: This contains a log of the scraping result contained in *training_train_u.json*.
 What went wrong a.s.o

- - *placetopics.shp*: A shp file with a subset of places with lat lon together with LDA topics, taken from the model *models/model1allclass.txt*

  ## Results:
  - *models/modelX.txt*: This folder contains different LDA + classifier model runs toegther with evaluation results.
 For example, [models/model1.txt](https://github.com/simonscheider/PlaceLDA/blob/master/models/model1.txt) is a model run on 'training_train_u.json', using 'webtext' for generating 18 topics with LDA, language='dutch', using tags from OSM and Google Places as features in addition to topic probabilities (usetypes=True), constraining the class labels to only ulo:activity classes (no ulo:referent classes) (actlevel=True), and constraining the size of classes to contain at least 5 instances (minclasssize=5).
 The following classifiers were taken from scikit learn and tested by 10-fold cross validation:
    - LogisticRegression(C=1e5),